Travel to Malta in November

 Valletta Self-Guided Walking Tour

-We had not seen all of Valletta on the free walking tour and decided to head back on day two for a self-guided walk of Valletta and Birgu, an old fortified city across from the harbor.
+We had not seen all of Valletta on the free walking tour, so we decided to head back on day two for a self-guided walk of Valletta and Birgu, an old fortified city across from the harbor.

 The Valletta city walls at Hastings Garden, Malta

-It was a quiet Saturday morning with very few tourists in the streets.
-First up was Hastings Gardens which offered a view of Ta ‘Xbiex and Manoel Island.
+It was a quiet Saturday morning, and there were very few tourists in the streets.
+First up was Hastings Gardens, which offered a view of Ta ‘Xbiex and Manoel Island.

-Valletta is a fortified city and I would estimate the walls at Hastings Garden to be at least 10 meters thick.
-An impressive engineering and construction accomplishment from the sixteenth century.
+Valletta is a fortified city, and I estimate the walls at Hastings Garden to be at least 10 meters thick.
+This is an impressive engineering and construction accomplishment from the sixteenth century.

 Valletta Restaurations